From A Wiki of Ice and Fire

 The mighty fortress called Storm's End has stood for centuries, facing the terrible weather of Shipbreaker Bay with little wear to show for it.
 Legend claims that it was built by Durran, the first Storm King during the Dawn Age, who declared a war against the gods after they killed his family and guests, ruining his wedding to their daughter Elenei.
 It was said that he raised six each larger and more formidable until he raised Storm's End.
 Some believe this was because the children of the forest took a hand in its construction, using their magics in the raising the castle walls allowing it to resist the storms.
 Others believe that a young boy who grew up to be Bran the Builder advised Durran on its construction.
 The truth of the matter is unknown.

 Storm's End has proven to be an exceptionally formidable fortress.
 In its long history it has never fallen to either siege or storm.
 The castle has endured several sieges and battles in recent history.
-The last Storm King, Argilac the Arrogant, abandoned his impressive defenses to meet Orys Baratheon in open battle during Aegon I's War of Conquest, and suffered accordingly.
+The last Storm King, Argilac the Arrogant, abandoned his impressive defenses to meet Orys Baratheon in open battle during Aegon I Targaryen's War of Conquest, and suffered accordingly.
 During the War of the Usurper, Storm's End was besieged for a year by the host of Mace Tyrell, who commanded the landward forces, whilst Paxter Redwyne's fleet of the Arbor kept the castle cut off by sea.
-Stannis Baratheon, commanding the defense, refused to yield and his men were reduced to eating rats.
+Because House Baratheon was in rebellion to the Iron Throne, Jon Connington, the Hand of King Aerys II, was possibly titled Lord of Storm's End.
+However, Stannis Baratheon, commanding the defense, refused to yield and his men were reduced to eating rats.
 A smuggler named Davos Seaworth ran the blockade and resupplied the castle, allowing the garrison to outlast the siege.

 After Robert Baratheon became king, he gave the castle to his younger brother Renly and moved Stannis to the much poorer Dragonstone, which led to many years of bitterness on Stannis' part.
 When Renly was away at court fulfilling his duties as Master of Laws, the castle was ruled by Ser Cortnay Penrose.